ayeshayq/Classification-of-High-and-Low-risk-adenoma/README.md

-Classification of High- and Low-Risk Adenoma Using Random Forest and XGBoost
+##Classification of High- and Low-Risk Adenoma Using Random Forest and XGBoost##

 This project aims to classify high-risk (HRA) and low-risk (LRA) adenoma patients (adenomas that may develop into colorectal cancer) using volatile organic compound (VOC) data and advanced machine learning methods.
 The goal is to uncover both intrinsic structure in the data (unsupervised learning) and predictive biomarkers that differentiate patient groups (supervised learning).
 Noise removal, baseline correction and alignment is already done.

 Two main analyses were performed:
-1. Unsupervised Dimensionality Reduction
+#1.
+Unsupervised Dimensionality Reduction
 An unsupervised pipeline was designed to explore the inherent structure in the dataset without using labels.
 The workflow consisted of the following steps:

 a.Initial Approach: An Unsupervised Random Forest (uRF) was first combined with Multidimensional Scaling (MDS) to create a baseline visualization of sample relationships. b.Refined Approach (Final Version): The pipeline was improved by integrating uRF with UMAP along with a few changes to the preprocessing:

 Scaled ComBat Batch Correction: Corrected for inter-batch variability (using sequencing batch as the batch variable and subgroup as the biological covariate).